Koha-Community/kohadocs/source/tools.rst

        "A Short History of Western Civilization" by Harrison, John B, 909.09821 H2451, Barcode: 08030003 Fine: 3.50 "History of Western Civilization" by Hayes, Carlton Joseph Huntley, 909.09821 H3261 v.1, Barcode: 08030004 Fine: 3.50

-.. _existing-notices-&-slips-label:
+.. _existing-notices-and-slips-label:

-Existing notices & slips
+Existing notices and slips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Among the default notices are notices for several common actions within